 - Possibility to pay in foreign currency (€, £, $) at the current NBP exchange rate

 |Price per person in PLN||1 PERSON||2 PEOPLE||3 PEOPLE||4 PEOPLE||5 PEOPLE||6 PEOPLE|

 - admission tickets to the Majdanek concentration camp and State Museum

-- Sightseeing accompanied by an English-speaking tour guide.
-Tours available in French, German, Spanish and Russian (optional) and for an additional fee of 100 PLN
+- Sightseeing accompanied by an English-speaking tour guide up to 4 hours.
+Tours available in French, German, Spanish and Russian (optional) and for an additional fee of 200 PLN

 - driving a high-class car with an English-speaking driver

 - passenger insurance

 - For groups larger than 6 people, the service is priced individually

 - Price does not include taxes